thephez/dash-user-docs/docs/core/dash-core/dash-core-wallet-arguments-and-commands-dashd.md

        are not affected. (default: 0)

   -conf=<file>
-       Specify configuration file.
+       Specify path to read-only configuration file.
 Relative paths will be prefixed by datadir location. (default: dash.conf)

   -daemon
        Run in the background as a daemon and accept commands